Elegant Outdoor Living: Introducing TREX Decking in Sydney

-There are 5 premium Tropical colours and 2 classic Earth tones available.
+There are five premium Tropical colours and two classic Earth tones available.

-Trex Transcend maintains the vibrancy of its colours and its luxurious embossed finish for a warranted 25-year period – with very little if any maintenance.
+Trex Transcend maintains its colours’ vibrancy and luxurious embossed finish for a warranted 25-year period – with very little, if any, maintenance.

 If you would like to see a larger Trex sample in your home, call us on 0413 185 735 today, and we will be happy to organize that for you.